Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 5. Compare the Global Statistics Total Duration time in the text file to the Total Duration time in the Access Report.

-• Did the communication site radome affect your total duration access time?
+6. Did the communications site radome affect your total duration access time?

-Insert an Area Target () to model the 300 km circle on the ground.
+Insert an Area Target () object to model the 3,000-kilometer radius analysis area on the globe.

-2. Set the following in the Area Target Wizard ():
+3. Set the following options in the Area Target Wizard ():

 Viewing the Area Target object in the 3D Graphics window